hw271/PageRank/README.md

 ##4. once standard page rank and topic page rank results are saved, we can query on spark shell
 > spark-shell
-# check Query.scala.shell for commands
+check Query.scala.shell for commands

 #Pratical Issues

 ##1.
 Size of data
-# there are more than 15 million pages in the wiki dump, and more than 3 millions are actual article pages. it is more efficient to select articles only for the project.
+There are more than 15 million pages in the wiki dump, and more than 3 millions are actual article pages. it is more efficient to select articles only for the project.

 ##2.
 Data filtering
 If we only select articles, it is better only include only links among articles only